Wireless Security Tips

 Install antivirus software and firewalls.
 This might seem obvious, but after the initial install most users forget to update their virus definitions.
 Computers on a wireless network needs the same protection as other computers.

-Categories: IT Security Basics, Real-World Issues, Tips, Wireless Security
+Filed Under: IT Security Basics, Real-World Issues, Tips, Wireless Security Tagged With: IT Security Basics, Real-World Issues, Tips, Wireless Security

 IT Security – the outlook for 2008